 How to apply for multiple jobs at once

-To properly discuss flexibility in job-seeking, one must first consider what flexibility in job-seeking actually is: On a scale of hypertechnicality to chronic desperation, flexibility lands somewhere in the middle.
-To be hypertechnical is to apply for one job in a hundred, considering only the jobs that meet your exact specifications; in short, it’s that perfect job or nothing.
+You need to find what works for you and flexibility in a job search really helps.
+You don’t want to be applying for all jobs as quickly as they appear on your radar, but you also want to apply for more than one at a time.
+Being flexible in your job search can mean different things to different people.
+On a scale of hyper technicality to chronic desperation, flexibility lands somewhere in the middle.
+To be hyper technical is to apply for one job in a hundred, considering only the jobs that meet your exact specifications, in short, it’s that perfect job or nothing.
 It can certainly work, assuming you’re lucky enough to find that ideal job.
-However, if your specifications are too narrow you’ll be at risk of over-specifying yourself into a corner, never finding a job that ticks every box.
+However, if your specifications are too narrow, you’ll be at risk of over-specifying yourself into a corner, never finding a job that ticks every box.
 This is a case in which flexibility is required; if you’re having trouble finding a job to fit your specifications, it may be worth broadening your search and giving time to jobs that only good, rather than perfect.

 How to go about it